-As President, Mike travels extensively; visiting each of the eight countries at least once per year, and several of them multiple times, depending on the program’s needs.
-While Mike enjoys his day-to-day work of administrating, advocating, and traveling, his passion lies in building relationships with the children and with the ministry partners who serve them.
+As President Emeritus, Mike travels extensively; visiting each of the eight countries at least once per year, depending on the program’s needs.
+While Mike enjoys his day-to-day work of strengthening donor relationships, his passion lies in building relationships with the children and with the ministry partners who serve them.

 “My favorite part is being with the kids and having an opportunity to hear from them.
 It keeps me focused on our mission.
 I’ve never met a kid who said they want to grow up in an orphanage.
 They all want families.
 Every one of them, dreams of being more than what people expect them to be.
 They have dreams of being doctors and lawyers and teachers- and that’s true for every kid around the world.
 It’s a blessing to be able to walk through life with them; through the tragedies and victories.
 It creates a bond that’s hard to describe,” said Mike.